HwakyoungLee/devshield-arduino/README.md

 ## Copyright

-Copyright (c) 2013 BERG Ltd. See LICENSE.txt for further details.
+Copyright (c) 2013 BERG Cloud Ltd. See LICENSE.txt for further details.

 Any example code is released into the public domain.